Liamm02/8-golden-rules/index.md

 ![](Imagen4.png)

 ## 4. Design dialogs to yield closure.
- When finishing a process or procedure, users should get an output informing him what the status of the process is (completed, failed...).
+ When finishing a process or procedure, users should get an output informing them what the status of the process is (completed, failed...).
 Both websites properly inform you when a process, such as requesting a user ID, is complete.

 ![](Imagen5.png)